 A STA shall not transmit a frame with the number of spatial streams greater than that indicated in the Rx NSS subfield in the most recently received Operating Mode field with the Rx NSS Type subfield equal to 0 from the receiver STA.

+A STA shall redetermine the Rx and Tx Supported VHT-MCS and NSS Set with Max VHT NSS set to the value indicated by the Rx NSS subfield in the most recently received Operating Mode field with the Rx NSS Type subfield equal to 0 from the receiver STA, per 10.7.12.1 (Rx Supported VHT-MCS and NSS Set) and 10.7.12.2 (Tx Supported VHT-MCS and NSS Set), respectively.

 If at least one Operating Mode field with the Rx NSS Type subfield equal to 1 was received from the receiver STA:(11ac)

 A STA shall not transmit an SU PPDU frame using a beamforming steering matrix with the number of spatial streams greater than that indicated in the Rx NSS subfield in the most recently received Operating Mode field with the Rx NSS Type subfield equal to 1 from the receiver STA if the beamforming steering matrix was derived from a VHT Compressed Beamforming report with Feedback Type subfield indicating MU in the VHT Compressed Beamforming frame(s).